 My chicken Stroganoff recipe makes the best chicken Stroganoff.
 It’s incredibly rich and creamy, redolent of spices, slightly tangy and loaded with umami due to the addition of Worcestershire sauce, which was added to beef Stroganoff in the Russian restaurants in Shanghai and Harbin in China in the early 20th century.

-If you loved my authentic beef Stoganoff recipe and my mushroom Stroganoff recipe, both based on my Russian-Ukrainian family recipes – my grandmother was Ukrainian and grandfather Russian – then I guarantee that you’re going to love this chicken Stroganoff recipe, perhaps even more.
+If you loved my authentic beef Stoganoff recipe and mushroom Stroganoff, based on historic Stroganoff recipes as well as memories of my Russian-Ukrainian family recipes – my grandmother was Ukrainian-born and grandfather Russian – you’re going to love this chicken Stroganoff recipe.
+We’ve got more Stroganoff recipes here including pork Stroganoff, made with the Chinese velveting technique, and spaghetti Stroganoff, a fusion of Strog and spaghetti Bolognese.

-My chicken Stroganoff has even more umami than the beef Strog thanks to a few additional ingredients inspired by the Asian stops on the Stroganoff global grand tour that saw the original beef Stroganoff travel from Russia via Europe and Asia to Australia and the Americas.
-Few dishes are as well travelled as the old Strog!
+My chicken Stroganoff has even more umami than the beef Strog thanks to a few additional ingredients inspired by the Asian stops on the Stroganoff global grand tour that saw the original beef Stroganoff travel from Russia via Asia and Europe to Australia and the Americas.
+Few dishes are as well travelled as the old beef Stroganoff recipe!

 Chicken Stroganoff Recipe for a Richly Spiced Asian Inspired Style of Stroganoff

-When I first shared this chicken Stroganoff recipe with you two years ago we were at the start of our third week of staying at home due to a hard lockdown here in Siem Reap, which explained all the chicken recipes we were sharing at the time.
+When I first shared this chicken Stroganoff recipe with you all back in early 2020 we were at the start of our third week of staying at home due to a hard lockdown here in Siem Reap, which explained all the chicken recipes we were sharing at the time.

-There were recipes for a Mexican chicken tinga taco, Cape Malay chicken curry, Burmese Indian-style chicken curry, Moroccan chicken tagine, Thai larb gai, spicy chicken lettuce wraps, Burmese fried chicken… and, and, and… you name it.
+There were recipes for a Mexican chicken tinga taco, Cape Malay chicken curry, Burmese Indian-style chicken curry, Moroccan chicken tagine, Thai larb gai, spicy chicken lettuce wraps… and, and, and… you name it, we have a chicken recipe for it.
 We had a lot of chicken in the freezer.

-I grew up eating the classic Russian beef Stroganoff, which was very similar to the recipe I published, with a few small tweaks.
-I shared a vegetarian version of that – my mushroom Stroganoff recipe (link above) – and as we have all this frozen chicken in the fridge, I thought I’d develop a chicken Stroganoff recipe.
+I grew up eating the classic Russian beef Stroganoff, which was very similar to the recipe we published here, with a few tweaks.
+I’ve also shared a vegetarian version of that, my mushroom Stroganoff recipe.
+(Links for both above).
+So as we had all this frozen chicken in the fridge, I thought I’d develop a chicken Stroganoff recipe.

 My research may have gone a little off track, but my knowledge was enriched as a result.
-This chicken Stroganoff recipe is inspired by those Russian exiles who first settled in Harbin, then Shanghai, and later Hong Kong, taking their beef Stroganoff on a journey through Asia with them.
+As was this chicken Stroganoff recipe, inspired by the first wave Russian exiles who settled in China, in Harbin, then Shanghai, and later Hong Kong, taking their beef Stroganoff on that journey through Asia with them.

-In each of those cities they established vibrant Russian communities.
-There were Russian owned hotels, Russian bakeries, Russian delis, Russian tea rooms, cafés and bars, and, of course, Russian restaurants.
+In each of those Chinese cities, the émigrés established vibrant Russian communities, where the Harbin Russians and Shanghai Russians established Russian hotels, Russian bakeries, Russian delis, Russian tea rooms, cafés and bars, and, of course, Russian restaurants.

-While the vast majority of those establishments have long gone and those that remain open are no longer owned by Russians, Stroganoff still appears on menus everywhere from Shanghai to Hong Kong.
+While the vast majority of those establishments have long gone and those that remain open are no longer owned by Russians, beef Stroganoff still appears on menus everywhere from Shanghai to Hong Kong, where Russian exiles there established legendary Russian restaurants, cafes and bakeries, such as Chantecler’s, Tkachenko’s, Czarina, Queen’s Cafe, and the Cherikoff Bakery.

-You’ll find a beef Stroganoff in Hong Kong that is redder in colour than the traditional Russian Stroganoff.
-It’s heavy on ketchup, which was invented in China, and includes Worcestershire sauce, which, with its fermented fish, tamarind, chilli pepper, soy, and cloves is distinctly Asian.
+You’ll still find many Russian dishes on menus in eateries in China, including a beef Stroganoff in Hong Kong that like Hong Kong-style borscht is redder in colour than the traditional Russian beef Stroganoff.
+It’s heavy on tomatoes and ketchup, and includes Worcestershire sauce, which, with its ingredients of fermented fish, tamarind, chilli pepper, soy, and cloves is distinctly Asian.

-But I liked the sound of the Stroganoff that was served in Old Shanghai, which was said to have included soy sauce along with the Worcestershire sauce.
+But I liked the sound of the Stroganoff made in Old Shanghai, which was said to have included soy sauce, along with Worcestershire sauce.
 Don’t you just love how food travels?
 Just a few tips to making this chicken Stroganoff recipe.

 Tips to Making this Chicken Stroganoff Recipe